Htaccess File Cheatsheet

 Some of the most common things you can do with an .htaccess file include:

-Overview of shit you can do with htaccess file
+Overview of stuff you can do with htaccess file

 - URL Redirects: You can redirect URLs using directives like Redirect or RewriteRule.
 This is useful for redirecting old URLs to new ones, managing URL aliases, or enforcing HTTPS.